-At the beginning of my career I was field sales engineer and minimum 50% of my work was done via phone.
-My job was to “open” new clients and to keep and improve relationship with existing ones.
+At the beginning of my career I was a field sales engineer and a minimum 50% of my work was done via phone.
+My job was to “open” new clients and to keep and improve the relationship with existing ones.

 This article is written as a result of basic training for our colleagues, who joining our team in last few months, and the request of a friend of mine for few tips and tricks for effective sales calls.
 Five questions that are in front of you are the questions I used through my career, improved by the knowledge and experience that I gain as professional trainer and coach.
 Here they are…

 1. Do you have a sales call strategy?

 A key approach for effective sales calls is having a strategy.
 Any strategy is better than no strategy.
 When I say strategy I mean a structure with key check points.
 I would avoid scripts as you might sound like a robot.
 Having a script might put you to use specific terms and phrases that may not always be in context.
 Always have in mind that you have a person on the other side, with individual needs and wants.
 If you are not able to address those needs and wants through what you will say, most probably your call will not be successful.
 On the other hand, if you have well-planned checkpoints for your sales call, you can have an individual approach to your clients and still be sure that you are on the right track.